JankowskiW/BGStat/README.md

 * and a lot more features...

 ## Sources
-This app is inspired by:
+This app was inspired by:
 * Spring Boot Reference Documentation
 * Hibernate ORM Documentation
 * AssertJ Documentation